bonitasoft/bonita-labs-doc/md/installation_guide.md

 When the certificate expires, it can replaced by a new certificate generated by the installer or one that you provide.

-Replace it by reinstalling the backend:
+Replace it by reinstalling the BICI application and Living applications:
 * stop the BICI application using `bonita-ici stopApp`
-* start the BICI applicaiton and redeploy BICI Living Applications using either the new certificate or newly generated one using `bonita-ici startApp deploy`
+* start the BICI application and redeploy BICI Living Applications using either the new certificate or newly generated one using `bonita-ici startApp deploy`

 If the certificate is autogenerated, the Bonita JVM needs to be restarted.